-Directions: From Winthrop take Okanogan County Road 1213 (West Chewuch Road) north about 6 miles to where it joins with Forest Service Road 51.
-Continue north.
-Just after the Lake Creek bridge, turn left on Forest Service Road 51-100 and drive 2 miles to the Lake Creek Trailhead.
+From Winthrop take Okanogan County Road 1213 (West Chewuch Road) north about 6 miles to where it joins with Forest Service Road 51.
+Continue north, about 18 miles and just after the Lake Creek bridge, turn left on Forest Service Road 51-100 and drive 2 miles to the Lake Creek Trailhead.

-In 2003 this area was burned over.
+This area was burned over in 2003.
 Trail beyond Black Lake has not been maintained, is impassable to stock and is challenging for hikers.
 There are some worthy views from Ashnola Pass and Fawn Lake, itself interesting in the way it is perched on top of the pass.
 Though the segment to Black Lake is heavily used, most visitors do not travel beyond it, providing solitude for the traveler who does.
-Specific Hazards/Difficulties: The trail beyond Black Lake is not recommended for stock due to hazardous trail conditions.
-Few campsites are available near the north or south ends of Black Lake.
+Since the 2003 fire few campsites are available near the north or south ends of Black Lake.